ftsrg/document-converter-actions/README.md

 # document-converter-actions

-GitHub Actions for building LaTeX and Markdown documents
+GitHub Actions for building LaTeX and Markdown documents using a Makefile.

 ## Usages